enactjs/babel-preset-enact/README.md

 # babel-preset-enact

-> A set of babel preset designed by the Enact team.
+> This package includes the Babel preset used by Enact.

 ## Installation